DragonSlayer62/bulkuo/readme.md

 for the offset when drawing that image.
 Frames are labeled as: animationID.frameID[-label].bmp , where the [-label] is only present if the --label option is used.
 ### --art
 This will extract or ingest bmp files for art images.
 IDs from 0 to 0x3FFF must be 44 x 44 pixels.
+This supports idx/mul and uop uo files.
 ### --gump
 This will extract or ingest bmp files for a gump.
+This supports idx/mul and uop uo files.
 ### --hue =[width,height]
 This will extract a bmp file for the color range, with a secondary text file for the text string.
 The optional width,height on the --hue is for extraction only.
 It specified the cell size to use for each color (so the total bmp